emadrid-at-ccm/modern-cpp/concepts/reference-or-pointer.md

 5. Non-modifiable references (`const` references) can bind to constants that don't even have a location in memory, that is, this works: `const int &cir = 5`

+It is always possible to get the pointer associated with a reference, use the `&` operator.

 Since passing by value implies copying the values, in traditional C++ we have adopted the idiom of passing by const-reference as a micro-optimization instead.
 As seen above, one can bind const-references to constants but for a constant to be bound to a const-reference, you should